Search

 What is the recovery process like?

 The recovery process from bottom surgery differs from procedure to procedure.
 Labiaplasty patients can usually leave the hospital the same day as their operation.
-Vaginoplasty and vulvoplasty patients can expect to stay in the hospital for at least 3 nights after surgery to monitor their health closely.
+Vaginoplasty and vulvaplasty patients can expect to stay in the hospital for at least 3 nights after surgery to monitor their health closely.
 The recovery process generally takes 6-8 weeks, although consistent dilation of the vaginal canal is essential during the first three months.

 Generally speaking, we recommend that after urinating or using the bathroom, patients wipe from front to back.
 This will help prevent contamination of the vaginal microbiome with the anus.